nfbeier/HusseinLab_UltrafastPlasmaScience/README.md

 Development of real-time data acquisition and analysis scripts.
 Currently fielded at the ALLS facility in Quebec.
 Watchdog scripts are used to pull data from remote desktops before being combined into a single file system.

 --Developed by Nick Beier

+# Tektronix TBS2000B Oscilloscope
+Communication with a TBS2000B oscilloscope to read out nanosecond pulse pulse shape and energy information from a photodiode during experiments